satra/NiPyPe-Paper/nipype_paper.rst

 desc="bias field and neck cleanup")

 Listing bet.
-Specification of inputs for the Brain Extraction Tool (BET).
+Specification of inputs for the Brain Extraction Tool (BET) Interface.
 Each field of this class is a Traits object which defines an input with its data type (i.e. list of integers), constraints (i.e. length of the list), dependencies (when for example setting one option is mutually exclusive with another), and additional parameters (such as